 Sigma Rules

-241 rules found
+243 rules found

 Potential Suspicious Change To Sensitive/Critical Files

 Detects changes of sensitive and critical files.
 Monitors files that you don't expect to change without planning on Linux system.
+These files include, but are not limited to, system configuration files, authentication files, and critical application files.
+Attackers often target these files to maintain persistence, escalate privileges, or disrupt system operations.

 Shell Execution Of Process Located In Tmp Directory